-On the morning of the 22d we resumed our journey with a high south-easterly wind.
-We observed, as we advanced, that the country being all sienitic, presented a wilder and more barren appearance than where the trap rocks prevailed; i did not rise to such a height, the shores probably seldom exceeding two hundred feet; but good harbours became more scarce, owing doubtless to the greater resistance which the signite offers than the trap rocks, to the destructive action of the waves.
-The rocks are likewise less ragged; they are steep and rounded at their sur-The divisions which they present are very irregular; we question much whether the rock be stratified, though in some places it assumes that appearance, especially when seen from a distance; for on approaching, the divisions are found to be irregular, at least in all places where we had an opportunity of studying them closely.
-In plate 13, Mr. Seymour has given a very correct delineation of the appearance of the coast, at a point somewhat west of the "Otter's head."
-From a distance, we had almost been induced to consider the rock at that place as divided by vertical fissures, but on drawing closer, the features were such as are represented in the plate. a distance inland, the mountains appear higher, and it is by no means improbable, that they equal, if they do not exceed, in elevation the height of the coast west of the The mass which constitutes these rocks, we have called a sienite, though it differs materially from the common signite by the presence of quartz, which in some places forms at least one-third of the mass; perhaps the term of amphibolic granite would be more correct; we think a new name ought to be introduced in science, to designate a rock which constitutes such extensive formations.
-We have applied the term sienite instead of greenstone, which we believe Dr. Bigsby generally uses, because the proportion of feldspar has appeared to us to predominate over that of amphibole.
+On the monring of the 22d we resumed our journey with a high south-easterly wind.
+We observed, as we advanced, that the country being all signific, presented a wilder and more barren appearance than where the trap rocks prevailed : it did not rise to such a height, the shores probably seldom exceeding two hundred feet; but good harbours became more scarce, owing doubtless to the greater resistance which the signite offers than the trap rocks, to the destructive action of the waves.
+The rocks are likewise less ragged; they are steep and rounded at their surface.
+The divisions which they present are very irregular; we question much whether the rock be stratified, though in some places it assumes that appearance, especially when seen from a distance; for on approaching, the divisions are found to be irregular, at least in all places where we had an opportunity of studying them closely.
+Mr. Seymour made a very correct delineation of the appearance of the coast, at a point somewhat west of the " Otter's head."
+From a distance, we had almost been induced to consider the rock at that place as divided by vertical fissures, but on drawing closer, the features were found to be different.
+At a distance inland, the mountains appear higher, and it is by no means improbable, that they equal, if they do not exceed, in elevation, the height of the coast west of the Peek.
+The mass which constitutes these rocks, we have called a signite, though it differs materially from the common sienite by the presence of quartz, which in some places forms at least one-third of the mass; perhaps the term of amphibolic granite would be more correct; we think a new name ought to be introduced into science, to designate a rock which constitutes such extensive formations.
+We have applied the term signite instead of greenstone, which we believe Dr. Bigsby generally uses, because the proportion of felspar has appeared to us to predominate over that of amphibole.
 It bears to granite the same analogy that the protogine of Jurine does; for in it, the mica is replaced by amphibole, while in the protogine its place is supplied by talc.
-In some spots the protogine is also found, as well as a more compound rock, formed of quartz, feldspar, aming of a couple of meals made upon this food.
-We will therefore merely add, that we have never tasted a more nauseating food; and that our short experience of it has enabled us to sympathize sincerely in the sufferings which Captain Franklin's party underwent.
+In some spots the protogine is also found, as well as a more compound rock, formed of quartz, felspar, amphibole, and talc; but these cannot be said to constitute important features; they are, at best, formations subordinate to the general sienitic mass.
+The colour of the rock is influenced by that of the felspar which is in great excess, and is of a flesh colour; the amphibole is green.
+The quartz sometimes penetrates the rock in the manner of veins, but this accident is considered of contemporaneous origin with the formation of the mass itself, because, in detached fragments of the same, the quartz of the vein, and that in the body of the rock itself, were found to run one into the other.